koddo/org-clock-statusbar-app/README.md

 ![](intro.png?raw=true)

-I use org-mode and track my time.
+I use org-mode to track my time.
 I used to forget to clock in and this tiny app solves the issue.
 It also helps a bit against procrastination hurrying me with the reddest color my monitor can display.

 You can watch an [intro gif](intro.gif?raw=true).

 # Set up

-Install the app to `~/Applications` and run it: https://github.com/koddo/org-clock-status/releases/download/1.0.0/org-clock-status.app.zip
+Install the app to `~/Applications` and run it: https://github.com/koddo/org-clock-status-app/releases/download/1.0/org-clock-status.app.zip

 Put these lines to your dotemacs.